dotnet/dotnet-docker/README.md

 ## License

-View [license information](https://www.microsoft.com/net/dotnet_library_license.htm) for the software contained in this image.
+View [license information](LICENSE) for the software contained in this image.

-.NET Core source code is separately licensed as [MIT LICENSE](https://github.com/dotnet/core/blob/master/LICENSE).

 The .NET Core Windows container images use the same license as the [Windows Server 2016 Nano Server base image](https://hub.docker.com/r/microsoft/nanoserver/), as follows: